steveafrost/js-this-readme-v-000/README.md

 ## Introduction

-It's often important in programming to know what the "owner" of a function is, so that we can operate on some specific object or data safely.
+It's often important in programming to know what the "owner" of a function is so that we can operate on some specific object or data safely.

 For instance, consider an event handler that fires when someone clicks on a link in the DOM.
-When that event handling function is invoked, we might want to know *which specific* link was clicked, so that we can manipulate it in some way.
+When that event handling function is invoked, we might want to know *which specific* link was clicked so that we can manipulate it in some way.

 That's where the `this` keyword comes into play.
 Every function is automatically assigned a `this` value when called, and that represents "who" called the function.
 This value can be an object, an event, or even another function.